 Margie McGlynn, MBA '93 and BS '82, president of the Homocystinuria Network America, has endowed a professorship in the School of Pharmacy and Pharmaceutical Sciences to find holistic solutions for rare genetic diseases like the one that took the lives of two of her sisters in childhood.

 After losing two sisters in childhood to a rare metabolic disease called homocystinuria, Margie decided to follow in her father’s footsteps and enter the pharmacy profession.
-She earned her pharmacy degree and an MBA from UB, and worked in the pharmaceutical industry for decades, conducting research and helping develop new therapies.
+She earned her pharmacy degrees and MBA from UB, and worked in the pharmaceutical industry for decades, helping identify unmet needs, bringing new products to market and maximizing patient access.
 In 2016, she established a nonprofit organization called HCU Network America to help patients with the condition and related disorders manage their disease, with the goal of one day finding a cure.

 Realizing the need for a holistic approach to educate and train professionals to help patients with genetic conditions, Margie also recently made the major decision to leverage the resources at the UB School of Pharmacy and Pharmaceutical Sciences through a gift to endow a chair.
 “I want the school and this position to take on a leadership role and figure out what the educational modules across disciplines need to be,” McGlynn says.
 “Nutritionists, nurses, ophthalmologists, mental health counselors—whatever the case may be—all different disciplines need to learn about these diseases in order to treat them holistically.”